 These traps can be used in homes to get rid of sugar ants instantly (42).
 You can make a simple ant bait using only two ingredients – honey and borax powder.
 Put one tablespoon borax powder and some honey in a small bowl to make a paste.
 Keep it inside a plastic box with holes in it, so that the ants have the passage to get into it, also making it safe from the reach of children.
 And, bingo!
 In no time ants will cluster to the bait and will be trapped and killed (43).
 You can watch the video below –

 Other Popular Methods to Kill Ants that are not Tested

 Apart from the above remedies which are backed by science, there are some other natural ways too that people swear by.
 Here are some of those famous remedies that have worked well for many irrespective of a missing testimony from researchers and scientists.

 20. Baking Soda

 Baking Soda is a natural ingredient that can solve many life problems naturally, including getting rid of ants.
 It disrupts the bodies of ants by natural chemistry.
 You can create your bait by simply mixing baking soda with powdered sugar.
 Pour the mixture in a plastic container or metal lids and place it near the ant community.
 It will attract the ants and they will take it to their nest to consume it.
 This is going to be their last supper for sure as they won’t be alive to take the next.
 Voila!

 21. Cinnamon Spray

 The best way to keep the ants away from your home is to keep it neat and clean.
 Ants leave scent trails that make it easy for other ants to follow.
 Cleaning your home will clear all the small smell attractants that bring in the ants.
-Ants hate cinnamon, and you must clean the house by spraying water and cinnamon.
+These tiny creatures hate cinnamon, and you must clean the house by spraying water and cinnamon.
 Find out the reasons for camping of ants in your home and get rid of it immediately (43).